acemod/ACE3/docs/wiki/feature/atragmx.md

 ### 3.5 Example with `Add New Gun` in `GunList`

-- Open the [Range Card]({{ site.baseurl }}/wiki/feature/rangecard.html) and check the cartridge, the caliber, the bullet weight and the muzzle velocities.
+- Open the [Range Card]({{ site.baseurl }}/wiki/feature/rangecard.html) and check the cartridge, the bullet diameter, the bullet weight and the muzzle velocities.
 - Open the AtragMx and the `Atmsphr` column, select `Default` and `Done`. [[Manual]](https://horusvision.com/download/manual_Horus_ATrag-v385.pdf#page=15)
 - Select `Add New Gun` in the `GunList`. [[Manual]](https://horusvision.com/download/manual_Horus_ATrag-v385.pdf#page=25)
 - Add a `New Gun Name` and `Open Gun`.